Bernd Patzke

 Bernd Patzke (born 14 March 1943) is a German former football player and manager.

 The defender was twice a squad member of the West Germany national team for FIFA World Cup tournaments: 1966 in England and 1970 in Mexico.
 Altogether he won 24 caps between 1965 and 1971.

+Patzke was implicated in the 1971 Bundesliga scandal after which he played in the National Football League (South Africa).